SH94 Te Anau to Milford Sound

 • Bad road weather: Reduce stops and keep decision-making simple.

-• Driving from Queenstown: Do scenic stops on the return if your cruise timing is tight.
+• Driving from Queenstown: Treat it as a very long day.
+Get to Milford first and do scenic stops on the return if your cruise timing is tight.

 119 km from Te Anau